automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Glacialisaurus.md

 # Glacialisaurus
-## Description: This "frozen lizard" was a close relative of Lufengosaurus.
+## This "frozen lizard" was a close relative of Lufengosaurus.